cristiklein/simpy/docs/api_reference/simpy.core.rst

         Optional name for this event.
 Used for :class:`str` / :func:`repr` if not ``None``.

-.. autofunction:: all_events
+    .. automethod:: all_events
-.. autofunction:: any_event
+    .. automethod:: any_events

 .. autoclass:: Initialize